nsbarr/self-therapy/content/posts/ifs.md

   alt=""
 >}}

-The visualization updates in realtime as the individual uncovers more information about the part, as I do below.
+The canvas would update in realtime as the individual uncovers more information about the part, as I do below.
 As I learn more about this primal fear, I add more information, like the job it has and its fears around not doing that job.
 I also come to know it by a new name and appearance.

 {{< figure
   src="/vi3.png"